Skip to content

 • a local projected read model for application-specific queries

-Registry / Approval Pack Examples
+Registry / Approval Solution Examples

 • api_service.py: combine authoritative proposal/record reads with projected workflow views for pending approvals and audit activity